-- 1) Each Board Member is required to complete the 'Board Performance Evaluation Form' and the "Individual Director's Self Evaluation Form". - 2) The Chairman of the Board will also individually evaluate each of the Board Members. - 3) NRGC will collate the ratings of the Board (Board Performance Evaluation Form) done by each of the Board Member accordingly; in order to arrive to mean results. - 4) Each Committee Members will also perform rating of their respective committee(s). - 5) Similarly, NRGC will collate the ratings of each of the Committee (NRGC/BIC/ARC); in order to arrive to mean results of that specific committee.
+- 1) Each Director is required to complete the 'Board Performance Evaluation Form' and the "Individual Director's Self Evaluation Form". - 2) The Chairman of the Board will also individually evaluate each of the Directors. - 3) NRGC will collate the ratings of the Board (Board Performance Evaluation Form) completed by each Director; accordingly, to reach the final result. - 4) Each Committee Member will also perform rating of their respective committee(s). - 5) Similarly, NRGC will collate the ratings of each Committee (NRGC/BIC/ARC); to reach the results of that given committee.